Hris21/Aim-for-the-hole/README.md

 2.2

-The playerPossition array is the the one that saves the values of that where the player is located on the board.
+The playerPossition array is the one that saves the values of that where the player is located on the board.
-It is used to set the board trough the Board method, and in the PlayerPosition method.
+It is used to set the board through the Board method, and in the PlayerPosition method.
 In PlayerPosition method it is used to move the player depending on the buttons pressed in the correct direction if possible.
 It is used in the options analogically as size array.
 One changes the other too.